YUGESHKARAN/Clash-of-Clans-Mini-Language-Model/README.md

 ## Prerequisites

 - Python **3.8+**
-- Jupyter Notebook (optional - If willing to train by your own system)
+- Jupyter Notebook (optional - If willing to train with your own data)
 - or load this pretrained weights
 - (Recommended) `virtualenv` or `conda` for environment management